-Widely quoted in the media, he has appeared on BBC World News, Bloomberg, CNN, FOX News, NBC's The Today Show, NPR, and all major dailies including the Wall Street Journal, New York Times, and Financial Times.
+Widely quoted, he has appeared on BBC World News, Bloomberg, CNN, FOX News, NBC's The Today Show, NPR, and all major dailies including the Wall Street Journal, New York Times, and Financial Times.
 A highly sought-after speaker, he regularly presents to leading business, government, and nonprofit organizations.
-For the past two consecutive years, he has authored and presented the centerpiece studies for the Los Angeles Mayoral Housing, Transportation and Jobs Summit.
+For the past two years, he has authored and presented the centerpiece studies for the Los Angeles Mayoral Housing, Transportation and Jobs Summit.

 He previously worked as an Investment Banking Associate at Bank of America/Merrill Lynch, Manager of Transaction Support with The Walt Disney Company, and Audit Manager with Arthur Andersen LLP.